 Retries for failed transmission attempts shall continue until:(#2287)

-the short retry count for the MSDU, AMSDU, or MMPDU is equal to dot11ShortRetryLimit, or
+the short retry count for the MSDU, A-MSDU, or MMPDU is equal to dot11ShortRetryLimit, or

-until the long retry count for the MSDU, AMSDU, or MMPDU is equal to dot11LongRetryLimit, or
+until the long retry count for the MSDU, A-MSDU, or MMPDU is equal to dot11LongRetryLimit, or

-(#2039)the short drop-eligible retry count for the MSDU, AMSDU, or MMPDU is equal to dot11ShortDEIRetryLimit, or
+(#2039)the short drop-eligible retry count for the MSDU, A-MSDU, or MMPDU is equal to dot11ShortDEIRetryLimit, or

-the long drop-eligible retry count for the MSDU, AMSDU, or MMPDU is equal to dot11LongDEIRetryLimit.
+the long drop-eligible retry count for the MSDU, A-MSDU, or MMPDU is equal to dot11LongDEIRetryLimit.

+the unsolicited retry count for the A-MSDU is equal to dot11UnsolicitedRetryLimit (#2335)

 When either any of these limits are is reached, retry attempts shall cease, and the MSDU, A-MSDU, or MMPDU shall be discarded.